ningrao/notes/web.md

 ## web component(standard for module):
- - custom element life cycle events: connected/disconnected/attributeChanged/adopted;
+ - custom element
+  + life cycle events: connected/disconnected/attributeChanged/adopted;
  - shadow dom
-  + js is not encapsulated
+  + js is not encapsulated, but `querySelector` and `getElementById` won't traverse into, start from `shadowRoot` instead.
+  + `::shadow p` control from outside
+    - `body /deep/ p` any root
+  + `::host` control container from inside
+  + event retargeted to host

- - html import
+ - html import (obsolete, superceded by html module)
   + css is **not** applied
-  + js is executed
+  + js is executed and encapsulated
  - template & slot
  - pros:
  	.) native